allanbradl/ServerMods/items/readme.md

 ### BALIST0N-BetterAKS74U-1.0 - Made by BALIST0N
 This mod aim to extend the number of compatible parts with all 3 AKS-74U

+### XKyLe-SuperIfak-1.0.0- Made by XKyLe
+"Removes bloodloss, fracture, pain, contusion, toxication, radExposure and destroyedPart.
+MaxHpResource increased to 3000. hpResourceRate to 200"

+### X-KyLe-UnlimitedKeys-1.0.0 - Made by XKyLe
+Limited-use restriction of keys and access cards has been removed.

+### Yasin-AmmoStacksDamage-1.0.0 - Made by Yasin
+Ammo Stacks + Damage and Armor Damage Settings Increased!